For You — Body

 This is where the two groups diverge completely.
 The techs who took care of themselves are still productive, still moving, still enjoying the work.
 Maybe they've moved into diagnostic-only roles or mentoring.
 Their bodies have wear, but it's managed wear.

 The techs who didn't are in trouble.
 Multiple surgeries.
 Chronic pain that requires daily medication.
 Reduced range of motion that limits what jobs they can physically perform.
 Some are on disability.
 Some left the trade entirely — not because they wanted to, but because their body gave them no choice.
-I've seen both groups.
-The difference isn't genetics.
+The difference between those two groups isn't genetics.
 It's decisions — hundreds of small decisions made over 20 years.

 The Numbers: What Specifically Breaks

-Let me give you the real statistics for career automotive technicians, drawn from BLS injury data, OSHA reports, and occupational health research:
+Let me give you the real statistics for career automotive technicians, based on what we see in this trade every day:

 Lower Back

 The single most injured body part for automotive mechanics.
-BLS data consistently shows back injuries account for the largest share of days-away-from-work cases in the trade.
-Research in Occupational Medicine found that mechanics had significantly higher rates of lumbar disc degeneration than age-matched controls in non-physical occupations.
+Back injuries account for the largest share of days-away-from-work cases in the trade.
+Mechanics have significantly higher rates of lumbar disc degeneration than people in non-physical occupations.
 By age 50, most career techs have some degree of disc disease.
 The question isn't if — it's how bad.

 Knees

-A study in Annals of the Rheumatic Diseases found that occupations requiring frequent kneeling and squatting had 2-3x the rate of knee osteoarthritis compared to non-kneeling occupations.
+Occupations requiring frequent kneeling and squatting are consistently linked to significantly elevated rates of knee osteoarthritis.
 Career techs kneel hundreds of times per week — on concrete, on uneven surfaces, in positions that grind the patella against the femur.
 Meniscus tears, chondromalacia, and early-onset osteoarthritis are occupational realities, not bad luck.

 Shoulders

-Rotator cuff pathology is the number two career-ending injury for techs behind back injuries.
-Research on overhead workers shows that repetitive overhead reaching — the kind you do every time you work above the engine, in a wheel well, or under a dashboard — creates impingement that leads to progressive tendon damage.
+Rotator cuff injuries are one of the most common career-ending problems for technicians, right behind back injuries.
+Repetitive overhead reaching — the kind you do every time you work above the engine, in a wheel well, or under a dashboard — creates impingement that leads to progressive tendon damage.
 The supraspinatus tendon is the most commonly affected, and once it tears significantly, the surgery recovery is 6-12 months.
-I've watched guys lose their career over one shoulder.
+Techs lose their career over one shoulder all the time.

 Hands and Wrists